NCAR/i-wrf/docs/Users_Guide/compute-platform/red-cloud.rst

     but the contents of the disk are preserved when shelving.

     You may also want to try the "Resize" action to change the number of CPUs of the instance.
-    Decreasing the number of CPUs (say, to flavor "c8.m64") may slow down your computations, but it will also reduce the cost per hour to run the instance.
+    Decreasing the number of CPUs may slow down your computations, but it will also reduce the cost per hour to run the instance.
-    Increasing the number of CPUs (say, to flavor c128.m240) can make your computations finish more quickly.
+    Increasing the number of CPUs can make your computations finish more quickly.
     Doubling the number of CPUs doubles the cost per hour to run the instance.
     Nonetheless, it's important to shelve the instance as soon as you are done.